polifonia-project/stories/Sethus_Music_Theorist/Sethus#3_ConflictingAnalyticalAnnotations.md

 ---
-component-id:
+component-id: Sethus#3_ConflictingAnalyticalAnnotations
-- Sethus#1_ConflictingAnalyticalAnnotations
-name:  ConflictingAnalyticalAnnotations
+name: "Conflicting analytical annotations"
-persona:
-- Sethus
+description: "In collaboration with other colleagues, Sethus is preparing a book on modal theory and its application to late Renaissance compositions."
 keywords:
 - conflicting analytical interpretations
 - analytical concepts